Kariuki11/market-place-website/README.md

-**Explainnig** is a user-friendly online marketplace that allows people to buy and sell goods with ease.
+This is a user-friendly online marketplace that allows people to buy and sell goods with ease.
 The platform also facilitates interaction between sellers and customers, providing a seamless and efficient shopping experience.

 ## Purpose